Masters in Scientific Computing

 2. Established in 1994, the programme boasts a legacy of over 30 years.

-3. The programme provides a full-semester, full-time internship opportunity.
-Students can work in the software industary or research institutes for their internship project.
+3. The programme offers a full-semester, full-time internship, allowing students to gain experience in the software industry or research institutes.

 5. Students enjoy 24x7 access to computer labs and classrooms.

-6. The programme is supported by highly qualified in-house faculty as well as visiting industry experts.
+6. The programme is supported by highly qualified in-house faculty and visiting industry experts.

 8. The syllabus aligns with the National Education Policy (NEP) 2020.